fjod/Reinforced-wiki/Describe.md

 # The concept

 Every query that is being made through Tecture and every command that is enqueued can be explained with few words using `.Describe` and `.Annotate` methods.
 The text that you write within these methods is being used in textual representation of the [[trace|tracing]].
-So textual descriptions of several traces captured on same piece of business logic under different input conditions and different data from channels can give you and understanding what *actually* happens inside your business logic.
+So textual descriptions of several traces captured on same piece of business logic under different input conditions and different data from channels can give you an understanding what *actually* happens inside your business logic.

 In perfect world, this information can be presented to customer/product owner/other non-IT people for the sake of finding common language and improving the quality of requirements.